On-Demand Webinar: Rebuilding Higher Education in 2022: Insights from the Interfolio Faculty Survey

 What kinds of new information and transparency around faculty career development universities have gained by using Interfolio

 Why an effective faculty evaluations technology has become a new requirement for modern universities of all sizes

 Why should you choose Interfolio as a partner?

-Join this live, virtual event to find out how Interfolio has helped administrators, deans, and faculty evaluation committees save time and collaborate efficiently at many of your peer institutions, some of which are listed below.
+Watch this on-demand webinar to find out how Interfolio has helped administrators, deans, and faculty evaluation committees save time and collaborate efficiently at many of your peer institutions, some of which are listed below.
 We’ll also explore why they chose Interfolio’s Interfolio Review, Promotion, and Tenure (RPT) module over other solutions or homegrown systems.